Click here to find out more

 "Being a Young Ambassador means that I can turn an isolating and negative experience in to a fulfilling one.
 Brain tumours are underfunded, under researched and under acknowledged, I seek to change this through sharing my story, raising awareness and encouraging people to help fund further research." - April, one of our Young Ambassadors.

 Our Young Ambassadors get involved in a number of things we do as a charity.
 They attend information days, launches of our latest reports, and volunteer at events.
 All the while, raising awareness of brain tumours, to ultimately defeat them.
+They will also be helping to develop our new Young Adults Service.

 “I want to spread the word so that people are aware of the brain, the best part of you.
 The longer a tumour is there, the more they destroy you".